alikureishy/SDC-advanced-lane-lines/README.md

 #### Vehicle Detection Classification Trainer (trainer.py)

 This utility is used to train the vehicle detection classifier.
-The output of this utility when run against a set of input images is a trained Support Vector Machine classifier whose parameters are stored in a file that can then be used for vehicle detection/classification when processing the input video through lanemapper.py (discussed later).
+The output of this utility when run against a labeled (car vs non-car) set of input images is a trained Support Vector Machine classifier whose parameters are stored in a file that can then be used for vehicle detection/classification when processing the input video through lanemapper.py (discussed later).

 It is a command line utility, with a sample invocation as follows: